 As part of a 1995 validation of the mode choice model, it was noted that upon the conversion of the highway person trips by mode (drive alone, 2 person and 3+ person trips) to highway vehicle trips by mode and assignment of those trip tables, regional VMT was less than expected.
-An analysis of estimated vehicle occupancy by time separation revealed that the trip tables resulting from the mode choice model predicting continually increasing vehicle occupancy data for separations longer than 30 minutes.
+An analysis of estimated vehicle occupancy by time separation revealed that the trip tables resulting from the mode choice model predicting continually increasing vehicle occupancies by separation.
+This result was counter to survey observed vehicle occupancy data for separations longer than 30 minutes.
 This finding led to the modification of Home-Base Non-Work and Non-Home-Based models is two ways.